hxngiee/hxngiee.github.io/aboutme.md

 [//]: # (subtitle: 몰입을 즐기는 AI Research Engineer, 김기홍입니다)

 ### 🙋‍♂️ Introduction
 - Hello!
-I am a AI Research Engineer working at CVLAB with Prof. Seungryong Kim.
+I am an AI Research Engineer working at Narnialabs with Prof. Namwoo Kang.
+Before joining the company, I was a research member at CVLAB with Prof. Seungryong Kim and VIVE STUDIOS.
 My research focuses on Generative AI that can produce various types of content (Image / Video / 3D) and its applications.
+Recently, my research focus has been intensely drawn to the manufacturing generative AI especially in generating Computer-Aided Designs (CAD) and automated sequence planning for assembly.

 ### 💻 Work Experience
+- AI Researcher at Narnialabs (2024 ~ Present)
-- AI Researcher at Korea University  (2023 ~ Present)
+- AI Researcher at Korea University  (2023 ~ 2024)
 - AI Research Engineer at VIVE STUDIOS (2022 ~ 2023)

 ### 🎓 Education